 Although he survived the initial assault relatively unscathed, he was wounded by a German mine a few days later and earned a Purple Heart.
 After recovering for six months, he was put back on the front lines to combat the German Ardennes offensive.

 During the German attack, Durning reported that a particularly young soldier charged him, but Durning couldn't bring himself to fire.
 The two fought with their bayonets, and Durning suffered further injury during the fight.

 Durning killed the German infantryman, which became a particularly painful memory.
 After the offensive, Durning received his second Purple Heart.

 Before the war was over, Durning received a third Purple Heart and the Silver and Bronze Stars for valor.
-The chest wound which earned him the Purple Heart prompted his evacuation to the United States for recovery where he spent the remainder of his time with the Army.
+The chest wound that earned him the Purple Heart prompted his evacuation to the United States for recovery, where he spent the remainder of his time with the Army.
 He was discharged in 1946 as a private first class.

 Related: To create a personalized transition plan for yourself, and for transition guides and checklists, visit the Military.com Transition Center.

 It took Durning five years after leaving the military to make his way eventually into acting.
 While working as an usher at a burlesque theater, he was hired to replace a comedian who was too drunk to perform.
 From there, he worked in a variety of plays.
 He debuted in film in 1965's "Harvey Middleman, Fireman."